Orbital symmetry fingerprints for magnetic adatoms in graphene: Introduction

 Although the microscopic theory of STM is well understood in metallic hosts\cite{Tersoff,plihal}, in graphene the sublattice quantum numbers play a role in the interference effects that drive the emergence of Fano resonances\cite{fano} nearby adatoms, in the presence of an STM tip.
 In particular, for adatoms that sit at the center of the honeycomb hexagon ($H$ site), destructive interference between the different electronic paths of hybridization with the two sublattices may give rise to a suppression of the Fano resonance of the localized state\cite{Uchoa2,sengupta2,Wehling}, and also change the scattering rate of the localized electrons due to the presence of the fermionic bath\cite{Uchoa2}.
 In general, the broadening of a localized state, magnetic or not, is expected to scale as $\Delta(\omega)\propto|\omega|^{r}$, where $r$ is the scaling dimension of the DOS of the host material, which in graphene is $r=1$ ($r=0$ for metals).
 In graphene, nevertheless, localized orbitals located either in substitutional impurity sites ($S$ sites) or in $H$ sites and which also preserve the $C_{3v}$ point group symmetry of each sublattice are effectively damped at low energies by a fermionic bath with $r=3$\cite{Uchoa2,Uchoa3}, due to quantum interference effects.
 This effect suggests that the local density of states (LDOS) can by quite susceptible to the orbital symmetry of the localized state, allowing STM probes to characterize adatoms and defects in graphene.

-In this work, we describe in detail the effect of the localized orbital symmetry into the emergence of local magnetic resonances near the adatom.
-We show that an adatom with inner shell electrons can induce distinctive patterns in the nearby LDOS of graphene.
-This pattern can reflect the specific orbital symmetry of the localized state, an effect which is unique to the honeycomb lattice.
+In this work, we describe in detail the effect of the localized orbital symmetry in the emergence of local magnetic resonances near the adatoms with inner shell electrons.
+We discuss the emergence of non-trivial particle-hole asymmetries in the energy dependence of the level broadening $\Delta(\omega)$, depending on the particular symmetry and position of the localized state in the lattice.
+We also describe the way the differential conductance curves reflect the orbital symmetry of spin polarized states.